This site was sold and this project page is no longer being updated.

 In partnership with Diamond Corp., Build Toronto (now part of CreateTO) has provided Eva’s Phoenix, a past tenant of the City space, $5 million towards a new facility with a downtown location and $5 million towards the Fort York Bridge project.

 This development is quite significant in the economic benefits it will offer the City of Toronto when fully developed.
 We estimate it will offer a new annual revenue stream of $6 million in property taxes and a total of $35 million in revenues to the City from various development charges.

-Phase One has been approved and units are currently for sale.
-A development application has been submitted for Phase Two.
+Phase One has been approved and a development application has been submitted for Phase Two.

 DetailsMajor Intersection: Strachan Avenue / Liberty Street